erfatih/erfatih/README.md

 Web Developer Candidate
 -----------------------

 I have 20 years of experience in different fields.
 After 20 years I made a decision to change my career path towards IT.

-I am a passionate learner and try to go on IT field.
+I am a passionate learner and try to improve myself in IT field.

 * 🌍  I'm based in Brussels, Belgium
 * 🧠  I'm learning Java and Rust